junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Raphael."
 Castiel turns around slowly, his back pressed against the wall.
 Cornered.

 Raphael is in a female vessel this time, the woman's body a few inches shorter than him.
-But the true form behind that vessel's face is still gigantic and dazzling bright.
+But the true form behind that vessel's face is still gigantic and blindingly bright.

 Castiel reaches inward, testing his grace.
 The fuel in the tank is so low that he can barely feel it, the energy flowing sluggishly like he's trying to fetch out the last drop of water in a bottle.
 Zero chance this time then.